 \section{Introduction}

 The James Webb Space Telescope (JWST) has dramatically advanced the exploration of the high redshift universe.
 One important advancement for the high redshift community is provided by the high sensitivity of the Near Infrared Spectrograph (NIRSpec; \citealt{jakobsen2022}) at $\lambda \simeq 2-5\,\mu$m, allowing us to directly address the key questions relating to the physical conditions of inter-stellar medium (ISM) and the nature of the ionizing spectrum for galaxies in the early universe.
-The hot ISM properties, particularly the gas-phase metallicity defined by the oxygen abundance \Oabundance, are ideally constrained with the rest-frame optical emission lines, which have been well calibrated and understood over decades (see \citealt{MM2019} for a recent review).
-They provide a crucial experimental tool to study the early chemical enrichment and the feedbacks in galaxy evolution, in conjunction with cosmological simulations (e.g., \citealt{FD2008,ma2016_MZR, torrey2019, langan2020, ucci2021}) and chemical evolution models (e.g., \citealt{dave2012,lilly2013,DF2018}).
-Moreover, the nature of the ionizing spectrum, particularly the efficiency of the ionizing photon production defined by \xiion\ (the production rate of hydrogen ionizing photons per unit luminosity in the UV-continuum), which is best constrained by the Hydrogen Balmer emission via recombination physics, and the hardness of the ionizing spectrum probed by high ionization lines such as \HeII, offers an important route to understanding the stellar population of early galaxies, diagnosing a presence of accreting black holes in the system, and ultimately detecting galaxies hosting the very first generation of stars in the early universe (e.g., \citealt{schaerer2003,inoue2011_metal_poor,kewley2013_theory,bouwens2016_xiion,NM2022,katz2022_popIII,trussler2022_popIII}).
+The properties of the hot ISM, especially the gas-phase metallicity determined by the oxygen abundance (\Oabundance), can be accurately constrained using rest-frame optical emission lines.
+These emission lines have been well calibrated and understood over decades, as discussed in a recent review by \citet{MM2019}.
+Gas-phase metallicities provide a crucial experimental tool for studying the early chemical enrichment and feedback processes in galaxy evolution.
+These measurements can be used in conjunction with cosmological simulations (e.g., \citealt{FD2008,ma2016_MZR, torrey2019, langan2020, ucci2021}) and chemical evolution models (e.g., \citealt{dave2012,lilly2013,DF2018}) to gain insights into galaxy formation and evolution.
+Moreover, the efficiency of ionizing photon production, as quantified by \xiion\ (the production rate of hydrogen ionizing photons per unit luminosity in the UV-continuum), can be used to study the nature of the ionizing spectrum.
+The Hydrogen Balmer emission via recombination physics provides the best constraints on \xiion, while high ionization lines such as \HeII\ offer key spectroscopic tools to investigate the hardness of the ionizing spectrum.
+These approaches are crucial for understanding the stellar population of early galaxies, diagnosing the presence of accreting black holes in the system, and detecting galaxies hosting the very first generation of stars in the early universe (e.g., \citealt{schaerer2003,inoue2011_metal_poor,kewley2013_theory,bouwens2016_xiion,NM2022,katz2022_popIII,trussler2022_popIII}).